-Opinion on Each Major Program
+Opinion on Each Major Federal and State Program

-We have audited Capital Area Council of Governments' ("CAPCOG") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of CAPCOG's major federal and state programs for the year ended September 30, 2023.
+We have audited Capital Area Council of Governments' ("CAPCOG") compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of CAPCOG's major federal and state programs for the year ended September 30, 2024.
 CAPCOG's major federal and state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, CAPCOG's complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended September 30, 2023.
+In our opinion, CAPCOG's complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended September 30, 2024.